lucyferman/walking_bart/README.md

 `w` -> Bart walks

-`s` -> Bart stops and the program reset the default values
+`r` -> Bart stops and the program reset the default values